MangoIV/le_chiff_ble/README.md

 Some of the footprints are not taken from the standard kicad libraries, huge thanks to [foostan](https://github.com/foostan) for making the awesome "kbd" library and to [ai03](https://ai03.com/) for their super nice footprint libraries, the minew symbol and footprints are by [oreore](https://github.com/ogatatsu).

-All graphics on my PCB are handdrawn.
+All graphics on my PCB are handdrawn and belong to noone but me.

+**I do not take any respondibility for what you do with those files in any way.
+Neither do I guarantee they're working for whatever purpose you intend ot use them.**

 ## State of the project
 ### implemented
 - charging circuit is working